sibilawrence1987/sibilawrence1987.github.io/_posts/2026-09-06-azure-reservation-savingsplan.md

 Development and testing environments often behave very differently.

-Examples include:

-Feature Testing Environments
-Sandboxes
-Temporary Labs
-Project-Based Development Platforms
+Examples include: Feature Testing Environments, Sandboxes, Temporary Labs, Project-Based Development Platforms

-These workloads may:

-Be powered off regularly
-Be resized frequently
-Be deleted unexpectedly
-Exist only for short periods
+These workloads may: Be powered off regularly, be resized frequently, be deleted unexpectedly, and exist only for short periods

 While some non-production environments may justify reservations, highly dynamic workloads require careful analysis before making long-term commitments.